ning/cosmic/README.md

     irc?.write :msg => 'Hello world', :channels => '#test'

+vs.

+    with_available irc? do
+      write :msg => 'Hello world', :channels => '#test' end

-The additional question mark after the plugin short name directs Cosmic to only execute the method call if the IRC plugin is configured.
-If not, then the method call is ignored.
+The question mark after the plugin's short name directs Cosmic to not fail if the plugin is not configured.
+Note that this does not matter to all plugins.
+Some plugins such as the `ssh` plugin don't require any configuration (though they might have optional configuration) and thus would always be available.
+If however a name is used that does not map to a plugin (e.g. `my-ssh`), then a configuration section for that name is required and optional sections apply.

+The first two forms above (`with` section and direct invocation) will actually execute the code, but they will do so against a so-called honey pot.
+This has the benefit that any code in the `with` block that does not use the plugin itself, will still get executed.

+The third form will only execute the code in the block if the plugin is actually available.

-One common use case for this is using the same deployment script in production and QA or development environments.
+One common use case for these forms is using the same deployment script in production and QA or development environments.
 Some services would only be configured in the production environment, so in the script they would be referenced with a `?`.

 ### Optional error handling